KDE/krita/README.packagers.md

 Getting the source code
 -----------------------

-The patched version’s tarballs are GPG signed and available at the Releases section of the GitHub repository [^13].
-Alternatively, the tarballs (though not the signatures) are also mirrored at our dependencies stash at files.kde.org [^14].
-The tarballs are signed with the GPG key which is available at my GitHub profile.
-Its fingerprint is `4894424D2412FEE5176732A3FC00108CFD9DBF1E`.
+The patched version’s tarballs are available at the Releases section of the GitHub repository [^13].
+Alternatively, the tarballs are also mirrored at our dependencies stash at files.kde.org [^14].

 Building Krita’s G’MIC-Qt library
 ---------------------------------